 - Amortised cost: Financial assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are classified as and measured at amortised cost.
 A gain or loss on a debt investment measured at amortised cost which is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
 Interest income from these financial assets is recognised using the effective interest method. - FVOCI: Financial assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are classified as and measured at FVOCI.
 Movements in the carrying amount of these financial assets are taken through other comprehensive income, except for the recognition of impairment losses or reversals, interest income and foreign exchange gains and losses which are recognised in profit or loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit or loss and recognised in "Other income and gains net" in the consolidated income statement.
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit or loss and recognised in "Other income and gains - net" in the consolidated income statement.
 Interest income from these financial assets is recognised using the effective interest method.
-Foreign exchange gains and losses are presented in "Finance (costs)/income net" and impairment losses or reversals are presented in "Other income and gains net". - FVPL: Financial assets that do not meet the criteria for amortised cost or FVOCI are classified as and measured at fair value through profit or loss.
-A gain or loss on a debt investment measured at fair value through profit or loss which is not part of a hedging relationship is recognised in profit or loss and presented in "Other income and gains net" for the period in which it arises.
+Foreign exchange gains and losses are presented in "Finance (costs)/income - net" and impairment losses or reversals are presented in "Other income and gains - net".